pkolaczk/fclones/README.md

   - linear complexity
   - doesn't push data out of the page-cache (Linux-only)
   - accurate progress reporting
-* Human- and machine-readable output formats for easy further processing of results
+* Variety of output formats for easy further processing of results
+  - standard text format
+    - groups separated by group headers with file size and hash
-  - file per line
+    - one path per line in a group
-  - `CSV`
+  - optional `fdupes` compatibility (no headers, no indent, groups separated by blank lines)
-  - `JSON`
+  - machine-readable formats: `CSV`, `JSON`

 ## Usage
 Find duplicate files in the current directory, without descending into subdirectories